 Special topics in security oriented toward juniors and seniors.
 Repeatable unlimited times.
 Pre: at least two 300-level ICS courses or consent.

 Project-based course where students work in teams on a software project.
 Knowledge acquired in the computer science curriculum will be applied to design and implement a software product with potential real-world applicability.
 Repeatable one time.
 CS majors only.
 Senior standing or higher.
 A-F only.
-Pre: (311 or EE 367) and 314.
+Pre: (311 or ECE 367) and 314.

 Individual or small group projects in system design or application under faculty supervision.
 Pre: consent.